Fork-tailed Bluet (Proischnura subfurcata)

 Length up to 30mm; Wingspan attains 38mm.

-Most similar to Azuragrion nigridorsum.
-Readily differentiated from that species by its highly distinctive claspers, teardrop-shaped postocular spots and the blue abdomen base with a black dumbell-shaped marking above.
+The overall colouration of the Fork-tailed Bluet, as with most other bluets, is bright blue and black.
+It is most similar to the Sailing Bluet (Azuragrion nigridorsum).
+The Fork-tailed Bluet can be readily differentiated from the sailing Bluet by its highly distinctive claspers, teardrop-shaped postocular spots and the blue abdomen base with a black dumbell-shaped marking above.

 Click here for more details on identification.